 Written by Nyomi Graef

 When I was at university studying my nutrition degree in the '90s, I learnt about calories.
 I was taught that all calories are equal; it doesn’t matter where they come from.
 A calorie is a calorie.
-Just consume less calories than we burn up, and we will lose weight.
+Just burn more calories than we consume, and we will lose weight.
 Fat contains more calories per gram than both carbohydrates and protein, so to lose weight, keep our fat intake low.

 Fast forward more than 20 years and many leading health experts are disproving the notion that all calories are equal.
 Yes, calories play a role in body weight – portion sizes matter.
 But research shows that not all calories are equal, and where we get our calories from counts.
 The calories from fat, carbohydrates and protein affect our bodies differently.
 Consuming too much added sugar, in particular, is linked to weight gain, type 2 diabetes and many other diseases.
 So for better health and easier weight loss, a low intake of added sugars from food and drinks is key.